lzzsG/all-to-mdbook/README_EN.md

 url = https://github.com/yourusername/yourrepository
 ```

-- `directory`: Specifies the source directory of the md files.
-- `output_file`: Specifies the generated directory file.
 - `ignore_dirs`: Specifies a list of directories to ignore.
 - `use_natural_sort`: Whether to enable natural sorting.
 - `url`: The link to the target repository.